 When you get there…

 They do everything they can to accommodate parking – seriously, one time I got there and Zee literally directed the car into the Soffron family’s own driveway area!
-If parking is a particular worry point for you during the summer months, I recommend going to the first presentation of the day if possible, and getting there as soon as the gates open at 1:00PM.
 Place your trust in the volunteer staff, and they’ll never steer you wrong (no pun intended).

 Please note that, especially in warmer months, bugs become a factor, so you might want to wear bug spray.
 While you can take photos, under no circumstances can you film or record the wolves.
 Also, it’s important that wolves be able to see eyes of the humans visiting their environment.
 Again, the seating area is covered and provides ample shade.
 So, unless your sunglasses are prescription, it’s best to leave them on top of your head or in a pocket or purse whenever you’re in their presence.

 Speaking of which, as of this writing, Wolf Hollow has their wolves spread out among several enclosures.
-When I first visited early last summer, the main enclosure consisted of Nevaeh Arrow, and Grendel.
-Here are a couple of pictures that I took during that visit:
+During my first return visit in the late spring of 2018, the main enclosure consisted of Nevaeh, Arrow, and Grendel.

 Note: there are protective fences around each enclosure, hence their presence in the photos.
 There are strategic areas that allow for clear, fence-free photography, though those are reserved by reservation, and still allow no actual contact with the wolves.
 You can learn more those photo opportunities here.